What we've done

 Regulatory Response Team

-The Regulatory Response team is tackling regulatory issues across the country that are holding back people and businesses from getting on with getting things done.
-This includes looking into the issues people report through the Red Tape portal on the Ministry’s website.
+We look at regulatory issues across the country that are holding back people and businesses from getting things done.
+This includes looking into the issues people report through the Red Tape Tipline.

 -